looker/block-google-chronicle/README.md

 1. Install this block from the marketplace
 2. Required installation parameters:
   - CONNECTION_NAME: name of the database connection for the Chronicle dataset in BigQuery
-  - DATASET_NAME: the [project.dataset] in BigQuery where Chronicle data is stored, for e.g. `prod_data`
+  - DATASET_NAME: the [project.dataset] in BigQuery where Chronicle data is stored, for e.g. `chronicle`
   - CHRONICLE_URL: this block contains links back to the different views in Chronicle.
 Enter the base URL of your Chronicle tenant, for e.g. https://tenant.backstory.chronicle.security/
 3. Access the block from Browse - Applications & Tools - Google Chronicle Block or the LookML dashboards folder (/folders/lookml).
 You can customize these dashboards by copying them into one of your instances folders.